chaostoolkit/chaostoolkit/README.md

 [join]: https://join.chaostoolkit.org/
 [so]: https://stackoverflow.com/questions/ask?tags=chaostoolkit+chaosengineering

-If you'd prefer not to use Slack then we welcome the raising of GitHub issues on this repo for any questions, requests, or discussions around the Chaos Toolkit.
+If you'd prefer not to use Slack then we welcome you to raise GitHub issues on this repo, for any questions, requests, or discussions around the Chaos Toolkit.

-Finally you can always email `contact@chaostoolkit.org` with any questions as well.
+Finally you can also email `contact@chaostoolkit.org` with any questions you might have.

 ## Contribute